-20 Fun & Interesting Facts About Malta (2023 Edition)
+20 Fun & Interesting Facts About Malta and Gozo [2024 Edition]

 Malta is a tiny, tranquil and unique island in the Mediterranean Sea that’s full of wonderful surprises.
-With a wealth of history and culture, great food and stunning scenery, there’s no wonder it’s oen of Europe’s hottest holiday destinations.
+With a wealth of history and culture, great food and stunning scenery, there’s no wonder it’s one of Europe’s hottest holiday destinations.

 Did you know that the Maltese islands have been ruled by nearly every major Empire of the last two millennia?
-Or that Malta is in fact not one, not two, not even three, but SEVEN islands?
+Or that Malta is in fact not one, not two, not even three, but seven islands?

-Below I’ve compiled a list of the most interesting, fun, amazing and historical facts about this small European nation, and reasons why you need to add Malta to your bucket list!
+Below I’ve compiled a list of the most interesting, fun, amazing, and historical facts about this small European nation, and reasons why you need to add Malta to your bucket list!

 Table of Contents

-General Facts About Malta:
+General Facts About Malta and Gozo:

 1. One of The World’s Smallest Countries